3.3 Norfolk Local Assessment Protocol

 Every phone call will be followed up in writing by the Consultant Social Worker.
 It is also best practice to keep a record of the contact you have made, the discussion and any decisions made.
 You should also record whether you have obtained parental consent and if not, why not.

-CADS will undertake further information gathering about the child and their family from relevant agencies and their own multi-agency records, and from this combination of information will make a decision as to whether the case needs to be referred to the Assessment Team for a Social Work Assessment.
+CADS will undertake further information gathering about the child and their family from relevant agencies and their own multi-agency records, and from this combination of information will make a decision as to whether the case needs to be referred to the Family Assessment and Safeguarding Team (FAST) for a Social Work Assessment.

 Where the concerns for a child are immediate and serious, the CADS information gathering process runs parallel to essential safeguarding action planning between Children’s Services, the police and health.

 CADS is an advice and duty signposting service which may include information gathering analysis and decision making.
 CADS does not provide direct services to children.
-Assessment and family intervention teams work directly with children and families.
+FAST work directly with children and families.

 High quality assessments are timely, transparent and proportionate to the needs of individual children and their families.
 All Assessments should: